 Moving on to our cereal test, the Zing once again did reasonably well.
 Matching the performance of the Eureka, the Zing only took two passes to collect the Cheerios.
 However, there was not sufficient clearance on either of these vacuums to actually collect them without lifting the brush head slightly.
 The Zing did fall a little flat in our oatmeal test, performing worse than the Eureka.
 It didn't really collect the oats, pushing them around instead.
 Even worse, the ones it did collect would fall out of the brush head and usually make a larger mess than we started with.

 Our fifth and final rating metric — Pet Hair — was not particularly kind to the Zing.
 It scored very poorly, only earning a 3 out of 10 for its efforts.
-The chart below shows how this compares to the rest of the vacuum in the review.

 We tasked each vacuum with collecting 5 grams of pet hair from a section of medium-pile carpet.
 The hair was evenly distributed and pressed in, with scores being based on the amount collected.
 The Zing only picked up 33% of the hair, substantially worse than the 96% collected by the top model.